Skip to main content

 Google Nest WiFi Pro (2-pack)Rs 21,9994,400 sq ftWi-Fi 6E2

-For most Indian apartments (1000-1500 sq ft), the TP-Link Deco M4 is sufficient and very affordable.
-For larger homes or if you have many smart devices (15+), the Deco X50 with Wi-Fi 6 handles the additional device load better.
+For most Indian apartments (1000-1500 sq ft), the TP-Link Deco M4 is more than enough and very affordable.
+For larger homes or if you've got 15+ smart devices, the Deco X50 with Wi-Fi 6 handles the additional device load better.

 Placement tip: Put one node near your router/ISP connection and the other in the room farthest from it.
-If you have a 3BHK, consider a 3-pack.
-The nodes should be in line-of-sight or with minimal walls between them.
+Got a 3BHK?
+Consider a 3-pack.
+Nodes should be in line-of-sight or with minimal walls between them for best results.

 Total Cost Breakdown: Budget Smart Home

-Here is what a practical smart home setup costs for a 2BHK apartment:
+Here's what a practical smart home setup costs for a 2BHK apartment.
+I've added this up three times to make sure the numbers are right:

 ItemProductQuantityCost